Report status

 Does a passing result mean TLS reporting is working end to end?

-Where should the TXT record be published?
+Where should I publish the TXT record?

 Which report destination formats are accepted?

-Why does a multiple-record warning matter?
+Why does destination authorization matter?

-What leaves my browser during validation?
+What information leaves my browser during validation?

 Glossary: